aws-containers/retail-store-sample-app/terraform/apprunner/README.md

 NOTE: This will create resources in your AWS account which will incur costs.
 You are responsible for these costs, and should understand the resources being created before proceeding.

+WARNING: Currently this Terraform provides sensitive like passwords via environment variables which is NOT best practice.
+This will be transitioned to AWS Secrets Manager integration pending merging of [this PR in the Terraform AWS provider](https://github.com/hashicorp/terraform-provider-aws/pull/28871).

 ## Usage

 Pre-requisites for this are: